Xieyangxinyu/TrIM/README.md

 ```

 ## Implementations of TrIM
 The TrIM algorithm is implemented in the `src/Mondrian_RF` folder.
+Part of the code is based on the [Mondrian Forests](https://github.com/matejbalog/mondrian-kernel) implementation by Matej Balog.

+## Experiments
+The experiments in the paper can be reproduced by running the following scripts:
+- `src/Simulations.ipynb`: Simulation experiments
+- `src/Ebola.ipynb`: Ebola experiments
+- `src/eval.py`: Real data experiments on machine learning datasets